Become a Mahjong Professional

 • Eligibility for pro events, offline and online, including select tournaments and leagues in Japan held by our partner organisations - Japan Professional Mahjong League (JPML), Nihon Pro Mahjong (NPM), and Mahjong Union (MU).

-• The opportunity to start a WRMP pro-ama or pro only league in your area depending on density of players.
+• The opportunity to start a WRPM pro-ama or pro only league in your area depending on density of players.

 • Dan-i or ranking system to mark your progression and achievements.